Join us on 6 Nov 2024

 This class investigates theories of the policy making process.
 After taking this class you will be able to describe, and perhaps even influence, real-world policy making.

-You'll also choose two classes from the following:
+You'll also choose a minimum of two classes from the following:

 Qualitative Methods